Self-Admitted Technical Debt Detection Approaches: A Decade Systematic Review: Discussion

 To address the challenges identified in this review, future research should prioritize enhancing the generalizability, explainability, and efficiency of SATD detection models.
 Techniques such as transfer learning, which allow models to be trained on one dataset and then applied to others with minimal retraining, could significantly improve generalizability.
 At the same time, incorporating explainable AI (XAI) techniques is crucial to ensure that the decision-making processes of these models are transparent and understandable for developers.
-Developing more interpretable models, or employing post-hoc explanation techniques, could foster trust in these tools and encourage their adoption in real-world projects.
-Further research on enhancing the interpretability of deep learning and Transformer models—potentially through visualizations or simplified intermediate representations—would empower practitioners to better understand, trust, and effectively utilize these models in software development settings.
+Developing more interpretable models or employing post-hoc explanation techniques could foster trust in these tools and encourage their adoption in real-world projects.
+Future work should focus on improving the interpretability of deep learning and Transformer models, for example, by using visualizations, highlighting informative patterns, and providing simplified intermediate representations.
+These improvements would help practitioners better understand the models, build trust in their outputs, and use them more effectively in software development contexts.

-There is also a need for the development of more practical SATD detection tools that can be easily integrated into existing development environments.
-These tools should focus on providing real-time feedback to developers, enabling them to address technical debt as part of their normal workflow.
-By bridging the gap between research and practice, the software engineering community can ensure that SATD detection techniques contribute meaningfully to the long-term maintenance and evolution of software systems.
+Beyond improving models, future research should prioritize SATD detection tools that are scalable, easy to use, and designed for real-world adoption.
+In practice, this means tools that integrate smoothly with existing development environments, support team collaboration, and work across diverse software ecosystems, including multi-language codebases.
+Since modern workflows are centered on IDEs and CI/CD pipelines, SATD detectors should be deployable in both settings and provide timely, actionable signals.
+In particular, real-time or near-real-time feedback can help developers identify and address technical debt as part of their normal workflow, rather than as a follow-up activity performed after implementation.
+By closing the gap between research prototypes and production-ready tooling, the software engineering community can ensure that SATD detection techniques deliver tangible value for long-term software maintenance and evolution.

+While our findings provide valuable insights into SATD detection, it is essential to acknowledge potential limitations that may influence the generalizability of our conclusions.
+The next section discusses threats to validity, including biases in study selection, dataset heterogeneity, and variations in evaluation metrics, and how we have addressed these concerns.